pakal/rsfile/doc/locking_semantic.rst

 -------------------------------------------

 The workaround explained above, to preserve fcntl() locks on stream closing, will of course only work as long as accesses to disk file are done through the **RSFile API**.
-Code using other python modules ("io", "_pyio"...),  or low level routines (eg. in C extensions), may still silently break your locks, by opening+closing the same disk files.
+Code using other python modules (*io*, *_pyio*...),  or low level routines (eg. in C extensions), may still silently break your locks, by opening+closing the same disk files.

 If wanted, some of these dangers can be prevented by enforcing the use of RSFile for all python-side stream operations (CF :ref:`rsfile-patching`).
 But overriding the lowest level I/O routines, like libc's open(), would require tremendous skills and work.